farrokhi/pyprotosim/doc/readme.txt

 I know that in diameter you can specify AVPs per Application Id.
 I did not need that type of complexity.
 So I simplified.
 You have basic types.
 You can define "typedefs" which are aliased to basic types.
 You have vendors and AVPs.
-Only minimum of fields are present.
-Enumerated types are unlisted by design, so the dictionary can survive without update (It means that value will not be decoded, but left as integer).
+Only minimum of fields definitions are present.
+Enumerated types are included for your reference, but not used by design, so the dictionary can survive without update (It means that value will not be decoded into name, but left as integer).
 Grouped AVPs are defined as container only.
 Including other dictionaries is not something I needed at design time.
 So feel free to modify it to full blown dictionary.
 I did during experimenting, and then choose to "simplify" it.
 But then - your mileage might wary.
 Using wireshark dictionary directly was an option, but...
 I needed multiple test dictionaries and this approach was abandoned.
 Code to create simplified dictionary from wireshark dictionary files is included.
+(I have a gigantic adoration for Wireshark - can you tell? :-))

 License
 -------